Curbside Coffee & Bagels

 027 898 2522

-Curbside’s vertical timber-clad container is a beacon on the edge of the Wānaka food truck village.
+Curbside is a coffee and bagel beacon on the edge of the Wānaka food truck village.
 Situated in a tranquil garden oasis complete with long stone steps leading down to a spring-fed creek, it’s easy to forget that you’re not in your grandmother’s backyard nor lost in a daydream inspired by the pages of a novel.

 This zone is home to a bunch of other food trucks, but the morning-friendly hours of Curbside mean that any patrons will practically have the area to themselves.
 The various seating options speak of the friendly, accessible and down-to-earth nature of the place.
 Take your freshly toasted bagel over to one of the large picnic tables under the fairy-light strung timber pergola, or perch up at the leaner and people-watch the busy street.